eilaytal/jenkins_pipeline/README.md

 4. **Clone and Update GIT Stage:** Clones a Git repository, updates a specific file with the new version tag, commits the changes, and pushes them back to the repository.
 5. **Post-Build Actions:** Stops and removes the Docker container used for testing and sends notifications to Slack channels based on the build status.

-In addition to Jenkins, this pipeline integrates with Argo CD for GitOps-style deployment of Kubernetes manifests stored in the `python-k8s-manifests` repository.
+In addition to Jenkins, this pipeline integrates with Argo CD for GitOps-style deployment of Kubernetes manifests stored in the `gitops-manifests` repository.

 ## Prerequisites